-The Mater Hospital Sydney acknowledges and pays respect to the Cammeraygal people as the traditional owners and continuing custodians of this Land.
+St Vincent's acknowledges and pays respect to First Nations people as the traditional owners and continuing custodians of the Lands in which our many sites are located .
 We pay respect to the Elders both past, present and emerging for they hold the memories, traditions and culture of Aboriginal Australia.